britram/rains-prototype/draft-trammell-rains-protocol.md

 values in delegation objects.

-RAINS signatures have five common elements: the algorithm identifier, a keyspace identifier, a keyphase identifier, a valid-since timestamp, and a valid-until timestamp.
+RAINS signatures have five common elements: the algorithm identifier, a keyspace identifier, a key phase, a valid-since timestamp, and a valid-until timestamp.
 Signatures are represented as an array of these five values followed by additional elements containing the signature data itself, according to the algorithm identifier.